FREQUENTLY ASKED QUESTIONS1. Age Limit for the classes

 8. What is Expected from Students during ClassCome with an attitude to learn (French, rhythm, coordination, alignment, biology, physics, mathematics).

 Memorize exercise sets, French terminologies of each step and the 8 Directions of the Body quickly so you can spend time working on technique which is crucial in ballet training and moving from one level to another.
-Copying someone during every lesson does not equate to learning.
+Plain copying someone during every lesson does not equate to learning.

 Come early to warm up your muscles.

 Pay attention in class when instructor is talking/giving a correction even if it is not directed at you.
 Much can be learned from watching a correction.

 Dress appropriately for Class.
 See item #3 & #4 above.

 Be aware of your surrounding when dancing in groups.

 Payment of school fees does not “reserve” you a specific spot at the barre.
 Go to the barre where it is least crowded.

 If you are late for a lesson, DO NOT immediately join the class at the barre in the middle of an exercise.
 This is because you wouldn’t know what has been taught and may disrupt those around you.
 (Don’t worry, the instructor already knows you are late the moment you enter the studio.)
 Instead, go to an unoccupied corner and warm up.
 Only join in the class when the exercise has ended on both sides.